conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 How it would work:

 1. I plug in a U2F token to a USB cable for power and plug in a programmer.
-2. I press a button on my keyboard to start programming on that programmer.
+2. I press a button on my keyboard to start programming from that programmer.
-3. The script programs a setup firmware with a unique serial number so the token can be communicated with in parallel with other tokens.
+3. The script flashes a setup firmware with a unique serial number so the token can be communicated with in parallel with other tokens.
 4. The configuration and signing occurs.
 5. A final program is built and programmed.